sourcehut-mirrors/chawan/doc/architecture.md

 In practice, step 2 is often repeated for subsections of the tree to resolve cyclic dependencies in CSS layout (e.g. in table, flex).
+However, the input sizes are cached between sub-layout passes, and the entire sub-layout is skipped if the sizes remained identical.
+(This usually happens if a box's inner layout does not depend on its parent box's sizes at all, e.g. with a non-percentage specified width.)

 Layout is fully recursive.
 This means that after a certain nesting depth, the buffer will run out of stack space and promptly crash.